Mongolia national football team: History

+Mongolia succeeded in qualifying past the first round for the first time in the 2022 FIFA World Cup qualifiers by beating Brunei 3–2 over two legs.
+In the second round, following a 14–0 defeat to Japan on 30 March 2021, they let head coach Rastislav Božik go and hired Shuichi Mase as their new head coach.
+In their next game on 7 June, Mongolia managed to shock Kyrgyzstan 1–0 for their first ever win against a Central Asian and a top-100 ranked opponent in a FIFA qualifier.
+This win meant that the national team competed in 2023 AFC Asian Cup qualifying in the third-round where they only would get the one win against Yemen.
+In March 2023, Mongolia recorded its highest-ever FIFA ranking of 183rd.

 Team image

 Nicknames

 The Mongolian national team is often nicknamed the Blue Wolves.
 The blue wolf is a symbol of Turkic and Mongolian people, and originates from the Mongolian legend of the blue wolf.
 The team has also been known as the "Shegshee", which translates as "national team" in Mongolian.

 Kits and crest

 Currently, the Mongolian national football team uses an all-white uniform as their first colours, and a blue uniform as their second colours.
 In August 2021 it was announced that Mongolian sportswear company TG Sport had signed a two-year deal with the Mongolian Football Federation to provide kits for all Mongolian national teams.